-Then we come to Jesus' humanity.
+But then we come to Jesus' humanity.
 He "emptied Himself, taking the form of a bond-servant, and being made in the likeness of men" (v.
 7).
 Does this mean that Jesus emptied Himself of His deity?

 Not at all.
 It was impossible that Jesus Christ could cease being God.
-This verse is not talking about what Jesus emptied Himself of but what He emptied Himself into.
+This famous verse is not talking about what Jesus emptied Himself of but what He emptied Himself into.

 It's like pouring something from one pitcher into another.
 Jesus took all of His deity and poured it into another vessel, the "form of a bond-servant."
 He didn't stop being who He is, but He changed the form of who He is.

 When He came to earth, Jesus moved from His preexistent, glorified form and poured the fullness of His deity into a human form.

 Simply becoming a human being was enough of a step down for the Son of God.
 But Jesus became a "bond-servant," a slave, the lowest possible position on the social ladder in that day.
+We could say that He who is very God of very God became "very slave of very slave."